OpenScienceLabs/opensciencelabs.github.io/pages/guidelines/index.md

 authors: ["OSL Team"]
 ---

+# Guidelines

-# The Open Science Labs Guideline is a collection of documents about how to get started in specific areas.
+The Open Science Labs Guideline is a collection of documents about how to get started in specific areas.

 ## Articles